Drop the Apple Sleeping Beauty and Pick Up CBD

 You can read all about CBD and sleep here.

-Let's touch base on CBD and some of the usual "blocks" of good sleep for women.
+Let's touch base on CBD and some of the usual "blocks" against good sleep for women.

 We'll start with anxiety.